 The day of the party the best you can do is to be there and just do - don't make her ask for your help or even ask her for direction.
 You know what goes on every year, just jump in and do - have the kids help (if they can) - even something as small as setting the table or putting out the napkins & snacks.
 Plan to come early and stay late so you know it is all done when you leave and she can rest without worry.

 I need help.
 How do I find the words to ask for the help I really need?

 Ask for what you really need, don't be embarrassed.
 It is ok to say "I have a million casseroles, but what I really want help with is shopping and cleaning!"
 Yes, many people are well-intentioned but sometimes are clueless as to what would really benefit you and your family.
 By telling them what would help the most it becomes a win/win situation.
 They now know what they can do to help and you get what you really need.

 What can I do when a loved one is going to be in the hospital for the holidays?

 You can imagine what it would be like if you were in the hospital during the holidays.
 Your loved one may be trying to be polite and not want to put anyone out or take away from your celebration.
-Even if she is insistent about being alone, the family can still be present on Christmas.
+Even if she is insistent about being alone, the family can still be present at Christmas.
 First, talk with the nursing staff about what would be allowed.
 You can possibly decorate her hospital room, have cards and gifts for her to open on Christmas, phone calls and even a video by family and friends wishing her well would help her feel connected to others.